brigittesullivan/w30-final-lhl-project/README.md

 * Model follows same seasonality as actuals, with peaks in June and December/January.
 With lowest exports in April.

-Massachussetts is the #1 destiation state in the US.

 # Conclusion